This is an amazing breed with a unique appearance and an outstanding personality. But, with a Pug, comes challenges.

 So much fun!
 A Pug dog themed Monopoly game!

-– Trauma is one of the leading causes of death for all puppies, the Pug breed included and is a top concern for Pugs of all ages.
+Trauma is one of the leading causes of death for all puppies, the Pug breed included and is a top concern for Pugs of all ages.
 Many instances of severe injury and death can be prevented by following some simple care tips.

-), block these off with a gate.
+If your Pug has trouble navigating stairs (most applicable to puppies and seniors), block these off with a gate.
 When outside, never allow your Pug to be off leash.
 Never allow your Pug to be in the yard unsupervised.

 Always be aware of where you are walking, especially at night, so that a Pug is not accidentally stepped on or tripped over.
 Whenever you take your Pug into the car with you, place him in a certified canine car seat or use a certified canine belt restraint.

-: Never use a leash and collar.
+#4: Never use a leash and collar.

-.
+Being a brachycephalic breed, most Pugs have some level of stenotic nares and/or elongated palate, which already interferes withbreathing.
 If a Pug has the added tension, force and pressure of the leash being connected to a collar around the neck, this can severely impede breathing AND lead to collapsed trachea.
-Always use a harness

-This is another care tip based on the Pug’s breathing issues but also related to the knee and hip issues
+This is another care tip based on the Pug’s breathing issues but also related to the knee andhip issuesthat this breed can develop.

-can go a long way in both allowing him to attain a comfortable sleeping position to breathe good at night and also can alleviate pressure on joints.
+Making sure that your Pug has ahigh quality, orthopedic bedcan go a long way in both allowing him to attain a comfortable sleeping position to breathe good at night and also can alleviate pressure on joints.